Managing Machine Learning Lifecycles with MLflow

 To keep dozens of runs organized and easily scannable, we can group them into experiments.
 This isn’t necessary, but organizing runs into experiments can keep everything tidy.

 By default, all runs are grouped into an experiment named “Default.”
-To change this, use mlflow.create_experiment()
+To change this, use mlflow.create_experiment(), like so:

 This will create an experiment named “test” and will return its string ID.
 The ID can be used as a handle to access the experiment later on.